shabbiryk/autostark/readme.md

 - Could move the `transferFrom` execution to separate function which can be called by only us(contract owner) just before time of exe
 - **Help** Had mentioned in comments with todo and WIP.
 One real pain is to have a work around for `felt252` to `bool` (mentioned in queue and execute function, task.cairo)
 - **Help** Calculating the gas fees.
 How to get gasLimit and maxGasLimit(like in ethereum), in starknet.
 Needs this functionality to speculate how much gas would be required in the future for txn
-- Introduce mapping of id to struct with single user as owner unlike currently where deployer is owner.(I would do it)
+- Introduce mapping of id to struct with single user as owner unlike currently where deployer is owner.(done)
 - Deploy to testnet

 #### Application (Front end and other)